 The Graduate Certificate in Geographic Information Science and Technology (GIST) provides an academic structure for an interdisciplinary exchange of ideas around geospatial information and analysis.
 Geographic information science and technology, along with geostatistics and analysis of satellite imagery, have emerged as major cross-disciplinary tools used in academic research, industrial applications, and public policy analysis.

-The GIST enables specialized, multidisciplinary training and research opportunities in various emerging areas of geospatial information science and technology.
-Certificate students will not only participate in a cutting-edge program and receive explicit recognition of specialization in GIST by virtue of the Graduate Certificate but will be well positioned to compete for the most desirable jobs in geospatial technology, both in academia and in industry.
+GIST enables specialized, multidisciplinary training and research opportunities in various emerging areas of geospatial information science and technology.
+Certificate students will not only participate in a cutting-edge program and receive explicit recognition of specialization in GIST by virtue of the Graduate Certificate, but will be well positioned to compete for the most desirable jobs in geospatial technology, both in academia and in industry.

 The program is hosted by the Department of City and Regional Planning and governed jointly by the deans of the College of Environmental Design, College of Natural Resources, and College of Letters and Science, Division of Social Science.